 Kids with dysgraphia may be brimming with great ideas.
 But putting those ideas into written words can be a frustrating hurdle for them.

-Encourage your child to record himself (on a smartphone or other device) while he talks through his thoughts or the story he’d like to tell.
-He can then play the recording back when he sits down to write.
+Smartphones, tablets, and other devices with recording functions are a great way for kids with dysgraphia to talk through their thoughts or the stories they’d like to tell.
+They can then play the recording back when they sit down to write.
 This can be a helpful and confidence-boosting tool.